-The mode extraction method based on orthogonal projection given in Equation (\ref{eq:mode_local}) is a local method that only needs to extract any mode of interest without considering other modes.
+The mode extraction method based on the orthogonal projection given in Equation (\ref{eq:mode_local}) is a local method that only needs to extract any mode of interest without considering other modes.

-However the problem has not been completely solved at this point, and the next questions are: how is the frequency band interval $[\Omega_{c1}, \Omega_{c2}]$ determined?
+However, the problem has not been completely solved at this point.
+The next questions are: How to determine the frequency band interval $[\Omega_{c1}, \Omega_{c2}]$?
 How do we know if this frequency band interval covers a complete mode?

-In the paragraph below, we shall discuss combining the largest number of frequency components while keeping the intrinsic phase functions monotonous.
-The sum of the the largest number of frequency components is a mode in the precise sense , provided that the intrinsic phase function of the sum is monotonic.
-This is the key to solving this problem.
-For this purpose, we will introduce the specific methods of calculating the intrinsic phase function and instantaneous frequency.
+In the following paragraph, we shall discuss combining the largest number of frequency components while keeping the intrinsic phase functions monotonous.
+The sum of the largest number of frequency components is a mode in the precise sense, as long as the intrinsic phase function of the sum is monotonic.
+Calculating the intrinsic phase function is the key to solving this problem.
+For this purpose, we will introduce the specific methods for calculating the intrinsic phase function and instantaneous frequency.